A lot of people talk about reading techniques.

 To use the KAVE COGS formula, you would imagine feeling like a child crying in the dark and mentally try to experience those sounds in your mind’s ear.
 You would feel the emotions of fear and imagine what it looks like to see both a child and an adult trembling.
 You would even taste the tears in your mouth to engage as deeply as possible.

 If you practice following this formula in part or holistically, you’ll find your engagement with reading material increases dramatically.
-Here are more visualization exercises that will help.
+Here are more visualization exercises and a visualization meditation that will help make the most out of this reading technique.

 Nine: Outsmart The Author As You Read